 Please note: Pages were first posted on the web within our Small Business School (SBS) website.
 Some links may still go back to that site.
 If you happen to go to SBS, please use your back button to return to this page.
 Thank you.

-All three major domains of human activity — Science, Business & Religion — are fraught with travail and have been blemished with the worst of human behavior.
-Notwithstanding, there is a deep ethical bias within science which is also an essential infrastructure of business, and it is the heart of good religion.
+All the major domains of human activity — Science, Business, Religion, Government — are fraught with travail and have been blemished with the worst of human behavior.
+Notwithstanding, there is a deep ethical bias within science which is also an essential infrastructure of business, and it is the heart of good religion and even good government.